igorklepuszewski/xXxDankScavengerxXx/README.md

 ## Solution
 Solution is base on dynamic programming algorithm, that uses divide and conquer principle.
 Running time of this algorithm is pseudo-polynomial - O(nW), where:
 - n - number of memes
-- W - total capacity of usb drive
+- W - total capacity of usb drive in the smallest unit, in our case MiB

+##Code
+Code has been written in Python 3.7.1, without external modules.
+__init__.py file as been included, so in order to use calculate() function, simply import it